 Ancient Egyptian couples also entered into prenuptial agreements which favored the woman.
 If a man initiated the divorce, he lost all right to sue for the gifts and had to pay a certain sum in alimony to his ex-wife until she either remarried or requested he stop payment.
 The children of the marriage always went with their mother and the home, unless it had been owned by the husband's family, remained with her.

 Birth control and abortions were available to married and unmarried women.
 The Ebers Medical Papyrus, c.
 1542 BCE, contains a passage on birth control: "Prescription to make a woman cease to become pregnant for one, two, or three years.
 Grind together finely a measure of acacia dates with some honey.
 Moisten seed-wood with the mixture and insert into the vagina" (Lewis, 112).
 Even though virginity might have been prized by men initiating marriage, it was not required that a woman be virgin on her wedding night.
 A woman's sexual experience before marriage was not a matter of great concern.
-The only admonitions concerning female sexuality have to do with women who tempt men away from their husbands.
+The only admonitions concerning female sexuality have to do with women who tempt men away from their wives.
 This was simply because a stable marriage contributed to a stable community, and so it was in the best interests of all for a couple to remain together.
 Further, the ancient Egyptians believed that one's earthly life was only a part of an eternal journey and one was expected to make one's life, including one's marriage, worth experiencing forever.

 Reliefs, paintings, and inscriptions depict husbands and wives eating together, dancing, drinking, and working the fields with one another.
 Even though Egyptian art is highly idealized it is apparent that many people enjoyed happy marriages and remained together for life.
 Love poems were extremely popular in Egypt praising the beauty and goodness of one's girlfriend or wife and swearing eternal love in phrases very like modern love songs: "I shall never be far away from you/While my hand is in your hand/And I shall stroll with you/In every favourite place" (Lewis, 201).
 The speakers in these poems are both male and female and address all aspects of romantic love.
 The Egyptians took great joy in the simplest aspects of life and one did not have to be royalty to enjoy the company of one's lover, wife, family, or friends.